raspberrypilearning/disco-dance-floor/en/step_3.md

 Click 'New script' and then 'Create and Add' to create the script.

-The new script will be saved in your assets folder, drag it to the 'Scripts' folder to organise your files.
+The new script will be saved in your 'Assets' folder, drag it to the 'Scripts' folder to organise your files.

 --- /task ---